ppy/osu-wiki/news/2024/2024-11-14-osu-world-cup-2024-round-of-16-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/Q3t9MojGc18?start=136&end=300" frameborder="0" allowfullscreen></iframe>
 </div>

 Heading into this week, many a sharp eye was turned to the winners' bracket matchup between the Russian Federation and China.
-For Russia, it was an opportunity to reach the Quarterfinals for the fourth year in a row; meanwhile, China was looking to turn the tables after getting swept by Russia last year, and get past the Round of 16.
+For Russia, it was an opportunity to reach the Quarterfinals for the fourth year in a row; meanwhile, China was looking to turn the tables on old foes Russia, who swept them 5-0 back in 2021, to reach the Quarterfinals for the first time since 2020.

 Both teams came out of the gates firing on all cylinders; China's first pick of [DT3](https://osu.ppy.sh/beatmapsets/1778687#osu/3642792) showcased one of the closest maps of the entire match, tightly contested all the way en route to a last-second China win by 42,537 points.
 Unfazed, Russia picked into their strength in the speed skill set, locking in [DT2](https://osu.ppy.sh/beatmapsets/49071#osu/154165) for a comfortable win.
 China backed up their DT3 win with a dominating performance on their second pick, [HD2](https://osu.ppy.sh/beatmapsets/1739433#osu/3555094), winning by over a million points and making the score 2–1 in their favour.